 It is nought good a slepyng hound to wake.

 Later, the phrase was included in A Dialogue Prouerbes English Tongue, published in 1546.
-In this volume, it was catalogued as a popular idiom.
+In this volume, it was catalogued as a popular proverb.
 It was written as:

 It is euill wakyng of the slepyng dog.